OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 The NOC (Network Operations Center): A saboteur might "accidentally" drop the firewall, allowing a 14-year-old to Rickroll the entire main stage (Mission Fail).

 The loyalist have to deploy a team and identify, from the background of the story, "what can go wrong" by correctly identifing the hidden threat scenario in progress by studying the possible threat cards and then decide: "what are we going to do about it?"
 After making a decision, the players vote on whether the pillar goes on without an incident or whether it gets sabotaged by choosing amongst the two option cards "No incident" or "Sabotaged" provided by the GM.
 If the sabatour is among them, the pillar gets sabotaged.
 If so, the players can still save the day by rolling a d20 die.
-If 3 of the pillars fails, Defcon gets canceled and the short-seller wins.
+If 3 of the pillars fails, DEF CON gets canceled and the short-seller wins.
 A minus point is counted as a negative modifier for each pillar that fails as moral takes a hit.
 If they succeed, the modifiers are removed.
 In the event the pillar goes on without an incident, roll a d20 die.
 A 5+ (plus minus any modifiers the players might have) means the pillar succeed.

 ### Step 1: Before You Begin — The Setup Phase